Written By Jamie Sparks

 Gunning for a challenge?
-These have your name on them…
+Well, these races have your name on them…

-We have only listed those races you can still get entry into.
+Below is a list of races you can still get entry into.
 There are many other epic races such as the Badwater 135, Western States 100, Barkley Marathons, the Comrades Marathon which are either already full, or you’ll have a very slim chance of securing a place.
-Get your diaries out for these…
+So get your diaries out for these…

 1. Transgrancanaria 125km

 Get your 2018 ultra calendar off to a flying start with this triple marathon epic.
 You’ll cross the start at 11pm on a Friday night and have just 29 hours to cover 125km and 7,500m of positive elevation gain.
 Sound a bit much?
 You’ve also got 64km, 42km and 30km options running over the same weekend.
 Now with around 1,400 runners taking part, this will be the event’s 15th year also forms part of the Ultra-Trail World Tour, so you’ll’ be rubbing shoulders with running royalty!

 Where: Lapland, Arctic, Sweden

 The Ice Ultra is a 230km self-supported footrace in one of the most remote places in the world – Swedish Lapland – a UNESCO world heritage area above the Arctic Circle famed for its unspoilt nature and untouched pine forests.
 It’s a five-day five-stage event – one of which sees you crossing a 21km long frozen lake.